rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 But this doesn't do very much!

 What other things can a class have?

  - (Instance) Variables
  - Methods

-Imagine we had these user stories
+Imagine we had these user stories:

 - As a user I would like to be able to deposit money to my bank account
 - As a user I would like to be able to withdraw money from my bank account